The midnight sun: Iceland's 24-hour daylight

-The summer solstice, when the sun peaks and produces the longest day of the year, occurs this year on June 21.
+The summer solstice, when the sun peaks and produces the longest day of the year, occurs on June 21.

-On this date, Reykjavík’s sunrise is at 2:55am; sunset occurs over 21 hours later at 12:03am.
+On this date in 2023, sunrise in Reykjavík is at 2:55am; sunset occurs over 21 hours later at 12:03am.
 For 3 hours of twilight, the sun sits just below the horizon and delivers lingering natural light.

 (Fun fact, for contrast: December’s winter solstice offers a mere 4 hours and 7 minutes of daylight in the Icelandic capital.)

 The further north you travel in Iceland, of course, the more prolonged the summer light.
-Akureyri boasts 23.5 hours of light on June 21; Ísafjörður has 24-hour brightness, and Grímsey (the only part of Iceland within the Arctic Circle) also has perpetual light.
+Akureyri boasts 23.5 hours of light on June 21; Ísafjörður has 24-hour brightness, and the small northern island of Grímsey (the only part of Iceland within the Arctic Circle) also has perpetual light.

-In the table below, you get an idea of how the daylight hours change in Reykjavík throughout June.
+In the table below, you get an idea of how the daylight hours change in Reykjavík throughout the summer months.
 You'll find more useful details on the website timeanddate.com.

 Reykjavík's midnight sun*

-Make your own fun hiking, golfing, fishing or camping, or book an evening tour to whale-watch, bird-watch or horse-ride into the night.
-And for the simplest solstice pleasure, take a midnight stroll to see the sun dip just below the horizon – and if you walk for long enough – bounce back up before you return.
-Hot tubs and springs, or geothermal spas like the Blue Lagoon and Sky Lagoon, offer delicious warmth and may help to edge insomniacs closer to sleep.
+Make your own fun hiking, golfing, fishing or camping.
+For the simplest solstice pleasure, take a midnight stroll to see the sun dip just below the horizon – and if you walk for long enough – bounce back up before you return.

 Thinking of heading to see the midnight sun in Reykjavík for yourself?
-We offer flights to Iceland from destinations across the UK.
+We offer flights to Iceland from the UK all year round.

 Already booked your trips to see this year's summer solstice in Iceland?
-Take a look at our range of tours to make the most most of those long summer days.
+Take a look at our range of tours and vacation packages to make the most of those long summer days.